-- Provide patient-centered care utilizing a collaborative approach which includes the patient, the family, significant others and members of the nursing and health care team.
+- Provide patient-centered care utilizing a collaborative approach which includes the patient, family, significant others and members of the nursing and healthcare team.

 - Coordinate care for groups of patients utilizing organizational skills and the concepts of delegation, accountability and advocacy.